 The appropriate management system will be in place to safeguard against security breaches.
-This will include the installation of a webcam at the site to ensure the correct media is always being displayed.
-Further, in the event of a malfunction, the sign will be directed to default to a black blank screen.
+This will include the installation of a webcam at the site to monitor the media being displayed.
+Further, in the event of a malfunction, the screen will be programmed to default to a black blank screen.

 There is an existing Public Benefit Agreement in place that was negotiated for the Stage 1 and 2 M2 signage development applications that were approved by the NSW Minister for Planning.
 Under the terms of the Agreement the Applicant pays to TfNSW (formerly the NSW Roads and Traffic Authority) a monetary contribution that is indexed annually to the consumer price index (CPI).

-Regardless of how many signage installations are located in the respective LGA's, TfNSW shares the monetary contribution equally between each of the three Council's through which the M2 Motorway passes - City of Ryde Council, Hornsby Shire Council and Hills Shire Council.
+Regardless of how many signage installations are located in the respective LGA's, TfNSW shares the monetary contribution equally between each of the three Council's through which the M2 Motorway passes City of Ryde Council, Hornsby Shire Council and Hills Shire Council.

-The Applicant and Transurban have made a Public Benefit Offer o TfNSW which is currently being negotiated between the parties.
-Included within the Public Benefit Offer is to provide five (5) percent advertising space for road safety messages in prime locations to address key road safety issues.
+The Applicant and Transurban have made a Public Benefit Offer to TfNSW which is currently being negotiated between the parties.
+Included within the Public Benefit Offer is to provide five (5) percent of screen time for road safety messages in prime locations to address key road safety issues.
 These messages contribute to the significant reductions in the number of fatalities on NSW roads.